2020 Scholastic Art Competition Awards

 - Introduction to 3-D Art

 - Digital Design

 - Drafting & Design I, II

 BCHS Art Club members receive personal photos from a Memory Project participating school, sketch the portraits and send them back to the school.
 Sometimes these sketches are the only photos a student will have of themselves.
-Sketches from the 2018/19 Memory Project were given to children living in urban slums in Columbia.
+Sketches from the 2019/20 Memory Project were given to children living in Pakistan.
 The joy on the faces of these lovely children illustrates the healing power of art.
 Thank you for watching this video.

 2018 Art Memory Project

-Sketches from the 2018 Memory Project were given to displaced Syrian refugee children living in a refugee camp.
+To displaced Syrian refugee children living in a refugee camp: